 Put something in your daily schedule that you can regularly look forward to.
 Take a coffee brewing class, start a book club, take drum lessons — pursue something that you’re curious about and excited by.
 By intentionally and regularly pursuing a hobby, you’ll expand your way of seeing the world.
 (Check out our guide to hobbies for women!)

 Dedicate a journal solely to keeping log of the good in your life, no matter how small or insignificant the good may seem.
 For example: a hot cup of coffee in the morning, sunny weather, or a pleasant interaction with a stranger.

 Pick a regular time to make entries, whether every morning or Sunday night right before bedtime.
+(A guided journal might help!)
 Write about what is delighting you and remember to flip through it every so often — it’ll be like your own personal Goodnewspaper.

 Schedule time with loved ones